julianrojas87/PhD-consortium-ISWC2019/content/relevance.md

 publish heterogeneous data from multiple domains.
-Many of these datasets contain information relevant for route planning purposes, e.g. parking locations and availabilities or street occupancy;
+Many of these datasets contain information relevant for route planning purposes, e.g. parking alternatives, road works or street occupancy;
 which opens the door for creating richer applications capable of addressing more diverse or specific needs.
 Considering accessibility constraints